Teaching Culturally & Linguistically Diverse & Exceptional Learners

 Why Choose Us

-Throughout the program, you’ll have the opportunity to interact and collaborate with teachers from around the world.
+Throughout the program, you will have the opportunity to interact and collaborate with teachers from around the world.
 In addition to the research-based practices you’ll gain in the program, you’ll have the opportunity to have hands-on experience to try out new pedagogical practices.
-These required “field experiences,” are in each course, allowing teachers to spend minimum of 20 hours in K-12 schools focused on effectively teaching and engaging culturally & linguistically diverse and exceptional learners.
-You’ll learn how to work in cross-programmatic teams, co-teaching and planning strategies, problem solving and what it means to be an interculturally competent educator.
+These required “field experiences,” are in each course, allowing teachers to spend a minimum of 20 hours in K-12 schools focused on effectively teaching and engaging culturally and linguistically diverse and exceptional learners.
+You will learn how to work in cross-programmatic teams, co-teaching and planning strategies, problem solving and what it means to be an interculturally competent educator.
 With secondary certificates designed to provide licensure or other qualifications, graduates of the program will be prepared to work in diverse classrooms around the world.